 Antonio Rowry graduated from DePaul University with a degree in Business Administration and Management, where he focused his studies on new venture enterprise and organizational frameworks.
 As a member of Blueprint at DePaul University’s Coleman Entrepreneurship Center, a structured program for DePaul students to launch and grow businesses and social ventures, Antonio went on to win the Illinois Technology Associations “50 for the Future” award, which recognizes students for their outstanding achievement as future participants in the technology industry.
-Since high-school, he has leveraged his talents by pursuing entrepreneurial ventures, cofounding the Edison award-winning 21st Century Youth Project, a program that teaches middle and high school students to create web and mobile apps, along with hardware and 3D-printing training; Code Chicago, which teaches beginners how to create web, gaming, and mobile applications; and is a co-founding COO of BLUE1647, an award-winning network of education, entrepreneurship and technology innovation platforms.
+Since high-school, he has leveraged his talents by pursuing entrepreneurial ventures, cofounding the Edison award-winning 21st Century Youth Project, a program that teaches middle and high school students to create web and mobile apps, along with hardware and 3D-printing training; Code Chicago, which teaches beginners how to create web, gaming, and mobile applications; and was a co-founding COO of BLUE1647, an award-winning network of education, entrepreneurship and technology innovation platforms.
 He's currently on the operations team of Blue Studios.io, aiming to teach a billion kids STEM skills.

 The 21st Century Youth Project was also featured in CNN, Chicago Crain Business, Silicon ANGLE, WBEZ Vocalo, received the first Illinois Broadband Innovation Grant, and won a Gold Medal at the Edison Awards in Education and Curriculum, voted on by over 3,000 executives and academics.
 Antonio's background and experiences have provided unique insights in education, organization management and entrepreneurship, but his interests and knowledge-base spans a broad spectrum of industries and sectors.

-With a passion for building organizations that make the world a better place, Antonio's mission is to enhance diversity in tech and entrepreneurship.
+With a passion for building startups that make the world a better place, Antonio's mission is to actively enhance diversity and inclusion in tech and entrepreneurship.

 "The technology sector in Chicago is a growing, crucial area that will have an enormous impact on the City's economy in the future.
 I am pleased that organizations like BLUE1647 are focused on improving the diversity of the sector and ensuring that as our economy grows it reflects the diversity and vibrancy of the city's people."